-Age two can make it challenging to slow down and appreciate the moments in the midst of what seems like tantrum city.
-But, there is also SO much to be in awe of at this age — two-year-olds are genuinely amazing!
-I found it amazing to watch my daughter and now my two-year-old son pick up on new skills and watch their excitement for learning or trying something new.
-Seeing things through the eyes of a two-year-old is an amazing way to appreciate this busy age.
+Age two can make it challenging to slow down and appreciate the moments amid what seems like tantrum city.
+But there is also SO much to be in awe of at this age — two-year-olds are genuinely amazing!
+I found it amazing to watch my daughter and now my two-year-old son pick up new skills and see their excitement for learning or trying something new.
+Seeing things through the eyes of a two-year-old is a fantastic way to appreciate this busy age.

 3. Tune into Their Creativity

-When my daughter turned two, she became more and more interested in arts and crafts.
+When my daughter turned two, she became increasingly interested in arts and crafts.
 She hasn’t stopped now that she is a little over three!
 It was so fun to see her creative side come out at age two, and it opened the doors for us to do even more 1:1 activities together.
 Plus, watching her creative side come out allowed me to dip my toes into my creative side too.